sanbec/First-Column-Featured-Image/readme.txt

 This plugin adds a featured image column to WordPress Dashboard.
 It automatically adds a column to any post type which supports a featured image.
+Planning of adding another column for the slug.

 == Description ==